rocksetlabs/realtime-semantic-search/README.md

 docker compose up processor -d
 ```

-Give the service a moment to come online (nothing more than 60 seconds), then launh the producer.
+Give the service a moment to come online (nothing more than 60 seconds), then launch the producer.

 ```bash
 docker compose up producer -d